kimkha/loopback3-xTotalCount/README.md

 Accepted patterns: See https://loopback.io/doc/en/lb3/Remote-hooks.html#wildcards.

 Default value: `[ "*.find" ]`, which auto added to find method of all models.

+### relationMethodNames: array of String
+When querying related models "subModel", the method name is distinct.

+add: "prototype.__get__subModel" or "prototype.__get__subModelPluralForm" according to the type of the relation.
+No default value

 ## Example